What is a Pixie-Bob?

 Our cats average 12-17 for males with females being in the 9-15 pound range.
 Beware of breeders who guarantee a 20+ pound cat.
 Ask for the guarantee in writing.
-Ask for a refund if the cat does not reach 20+ pounds by the time its three years old.
+Ask for a refund if the cat does not reach 20+ pounds by the time its three years old and then let me know who they are so I can buy from them!!!
 Some breeders will promise you anything to make a sale knowing you will not return a pet you’re attached to.
 Also ask for vet proof of size of the stud male and queen.
 A 20 pound cat is not necessarily a healthy cat.
 In my work at veterinary hospital the 20+ pound cats that I see are very unhealthy, and they often have severe health complications such as diabetes, fatty liver disease and heart conditions.

 What can I look for to find a reputable breeder?

 The most important thing is to go see the cattery and see all of the cats.
 Be sure that they are all healthy and loving.
 You should be able to handle every cat.
 Ask to see a current TICA Outstanding Cattery Certificate; the date will be on it along with the veterinarian’s name that performed the inspection.
 Ask to see the certificates for titles on their cats, while you may not care about getting a show cat, this does tell you if the breeder is heading in the right direction or simply breeding for financial gain.
 Also, ask to speak to their Veterinarian for a reference.

 Our cats are raised as family members in our home.
 We are happy to invite serious families to meet our kittens and their relatives and to assist in the process of selecting a new family member.
 We will speak with you via email and phone to make sure our kittens are a good match for your family.
 We will set up a time that is convenient for both of us so that you can come meet the cats.
 We ask that you be respectful of our time and home.